Engineering Deep Dive

 Custom PulseAudio Backend

-Direct PulseAudio integration via dlopen(libpulse-simple.so.0).
-No dependency on system-compiled audio backends.
-Works everywhere PulseAudio runs.
+Direct PulseAudio integration with no dependency on system-compiled audio backends.
+Works everywhere PulseAudio or PipeWire runs.

 VoIP-Optimized Buffers